What is IV Therapy?

 - Speed — Sometimes drugs must be given constantly, but at a very slow administration rate.
 IV therapy is perfect for this scenario, as a slow drip IV continues to deliver a small, but constant dose of the medication.

 - Efficiency — Certain drugs are given by IV because if the patient took them orally the enzymes in the stomach or liver would break them down, affecting their strength and efficiency when they finally made it to the bloodstream.

-How Does IV Therapy Work?
+How does IV Therapy work?

 At Summit Healthcare, we use standard IV lines for short-term needs.
 They may be used for short hospital stays to administer medication during surgery or to give pain medication or antibiotics.
-These lines can typically be used up to four days.

 With a standard IV, a needle is inserted into a vein in the wrist, elbow, or the back of the hand.
 A catheter is pushed over the needle into the vein, and the needle is removed.
 These IV catheters deliver IV medications in two ways: